cerner/beadledom/docs/source/manual/subdocs/guice.rst

 Additional JAX-RS features and providers can be installed by following a similar pattern to the Jackson JSON module.

 Start by creating a client feature Guice module.
-It's usually ideal to extend from the Guice ``PrivateModule`` and only expose the bindings that should be available for the client.
+It's usually ideal to extend from the Guice ``AbstractModule`` and only expose the bindings that should be available for the client.
 This is useful when there are additional bindings that are required for the feature/provider, but that shouldn't be bound/registered with the client or made available to consumers of the client.

 The constructor for the client feature module should be private and paired with a static factory method ``with(Class<? extends Annotation> annotation)`` since the feature must be namespaced to the same client binding annotation that the feature is being installed for.
 This is required to prevent duplicate binding issues when multiple clients are in use.

 .. code-block:: java

-  public class MyClientFeatureModule extends PrivateModule {
+  public class MyClientFeatureModule extends AbstractModule {
     private final Class<? extends Annotation> annotation;

     private MyClientFeatureModule(Class<? extends Annotation> annotation) {